BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 # Continuous Delivery

 >[!NOTE]
-> This is only available for consulting projects.
-Our product line has its own CD pipeline.
+> This is available for consulting projects and/or if you have purchased purchased a product from us.

 > [!Video https://www.loom.com/embed/0caf90c77d4344cab8d88b0d318d6dcf?sid=ecf596af-8fe9-460c-9177-a568db909600]